 In Canada (Public Safety and Emergency Preparedness) v Shpati, the Federal Court of Appeal further stated that deferrals are intended to be temporary and that enforcement officers are not intended to make, or to re-make, pre-removal risk assessment or H&C decisions.

 Finally, in Lewis v.
-Canada (Public Safety and Emergency Preparedness) the Federal Court of Appeal held that the Supreme Court of Canada’s decision in Kanthasamy did not broaden the discretion of removals officers to consider the best interests of children, and that the holding in Kanthasamy applies only to H&C decisions made under section 25 of the IRPA.
-Interestingly, in Lewis the Federal Court of Appeal did stress that while a full best interests of the child analysis is not appropriate, in cases involving the possible removal from Canada of first-nations children where they have non aboriginal parents, then the short term interests will be enhanced if he or she maintain some connection with his or her culture, heritage and, ideally, territory, to help foster a sense of belonging and pride, and that enforcement officers must consider their unique interests.
+Canada (Public Safety and Emergency Preparedness) the Federal Court of Appeal held that the Supreme Court of Canada’s decision in Kanthasamy did not broaden the discretion of removals officers to consider the best interests of children when deciding whether to , and that the holding in Kanthasamy applies only to H&C decisions made under section 25 of the IRPA, a provision which specifically applies to permanent residence applications.
+Interestingly, the Federal Court of Appeal did stress that while a full best interests of the child analysis is not appropriate, in cases involving the possible removal from Canada of first-nations children where they have non aboriginal parents, then the short term interests will be enhanced if he or she maintain some connection with his or her culture, heritage and, ideally, territory, to help foster a sense of belonging and pride, and that enforcement officers must consider the unique interests of aboriginal children.

 There is some jurisprudence, however, to suggest that the situation may be different for a timely filed H&C application which has been in the system for a long period of time.
 In Nucum v.
-Canada (Public Safety and Emergency Preparedness), 2010 FC 1187, for example, the Federal Court ordered that removal should be deferred.
+Canada (Public Safety and Emergency Preparedness), 2010 FC 1187, for example, the Federal Court ordered that removal should be deferred for this reason.

-Hence, as the Federal Court summarised in Danyi v.
+Hence, and to reiterate, as the Federal Court summarized in Danyi v.
 Canada (Public Safety and Emergency Preparedness), the jurisprudence has established that enforcement officers are required to consider the short-term best interests of a child in a fair and sensitive manner and that while the best interests of the children are certainly a factor that must be considered in the context of a removal order, they are not an over-riding consideration.